dineshreddy161/Simplistic-Method-for-Assessing-Seismic-Damage-in-Rock-Tunnels/README.md

 c) Double-click on SDART to launch the application.

-**This software is develped as a part of PhD research work of A. Dinesh Reddy.
+**This software is develped as a part of Ph.D. research work of A. Dinesh Reddy.
 For more details on operating software, you can follow our publication**

 The SDART (Seismic Damage Analyzer for Rock Tunnels) tool can be used for two main purposes: